Satya-Sampelli/climate-vs-quality-of-life/README.md

-# 🌡️ Climate vs Quality of Life — Global Analysis (2025)
+# 🌡️ Does Living in a Hotter Climate Make Life Harder?

+## The Question
+There's a common observation that people in hotter, poorer countries tend to struggle more.
+But does the data actually back that up?
+This project digs into that question using real global data.

-## Project Overview
+## What This Project Does
-This project investigates whether people living in hotter climates experience lower quality of life compared to those in colder climates.
-Using real global data from the World Happiness Report and historical temperature records, I analyzed 129 countries to uncover the relationship between average temperature and happiness/wellbeing.

-## Key Questions Explored
-- Do colder countries score higher on happiness?
-- Do hotter countries dominate the bottom of the happiness index?
-- Which hot countries beat the trend — and what can we learn from them?

-## Key Findings
-1. **Cold countries dominate happiness** — 9 out of 10 of the world's
-   happiest countries have average temperatures below 10°C
+Analyzes 129 countries to explore whether average temperature has any relationship with happiness, wellbeing, and quality of life.

+## What The Data Found

+**1. Cold countries are happier — consistently** Finland, Iceland, Denmark, Norway, Sweden sit at the top of the happiness index.
+All of them have average temperatures below 10°C.
+This wasn't a coincidence — the pattern showed up across the entire dataset.

+**2. The saddest countries are almost all hot**
-2. **Hot countries dominate misery** — every single bottom 10 country has an average temperature above 20°C
+Every single country in the bottom 10 — Afghanistan, Sierra Leone, Zimbabwe, Yemen — has an average temperature above 20°C.

-3. **26 hot countries beat the trend** — nations like Costa Rica, Singapore, and UAE prove that strong economies and governance can overcome climate disadvantage
+**3. But 26 hot countries beat the trend**
+Costa Rica, Singapore, UAE, and Australia all score above 6.0 on happiness despite being hot.
+Temperature alone isn't the full story — governance, economy, and culture clearly play a role too.

 ## Tools Used
-- Python (Pandas, Matplotlib, Seaborn)
+- Python (Pandas, Matplotlib, Seaborn) in Google Colab
-- Google Colab
-- Kaggle Datasets

-## Datasets
-- World Happiness Report 2005–2025
+- World Happiness Report 2005–2025 (Kaggle)
-- Global Land Temperatures by Country (Berkeley Earth)
+- Global Land Temperatures by Country — Berkeley Earth (Kaggle)

-## Charts Created
-1. Scatter plot — Temperature vs Happiness across 129 countries
-2. Trend line — Confirming the negative correlation
-3. Top 10 happiest vs saddest countries by temperature
-4. Hot countries (>20°C) that beat the happiness threshold

-## Conclusion
+## About This Project
-There is a clear negative correlation between average temperature and happiness score globally.
-However, outlier nations demonstrate that climate is not destiny — strong institutions, economic opportunity, and social support can override climate disadvantage.
+This was a first ever data project — built from scratch by cleaning messy data, merging two completely different datasets, fixing data quality issues, and creating 4 charts that tell a clear story.

 ## Author
-Satya — Aspiring Data & Business Analyst
+Satya — CS & Engineering Graduate | Aspiring Data Analyst Satya — Aspiring Data & Business Analyst